NuttaneeKnight/AgileScrum/the_world_before_agile_and_scrum.md

 That is, while there is value in the items on the right, we value the items on the left more.

+**Introducing Scrum**

+Learning Objectives
+1. What Scrum is
+2. What the core theory of Scrum is
+3. An overview of the Scrum practices
+4. Scrum Guide Gotchas